-Many degree and postgraduate pre-entry courses are accredited by the National Council for the Training of Journalists (NCTJ), so it is worth checking the status of any course you are considering when making your application.
+Many degree and postgraduate pre-entry courses are accredited by the National Council for the Training of Journalists (NCTJ), so it's worth checking the status of any course you're considering when making your application.

-Your degree subject may be relevant depending on the type of publication you work on, such as a science or engineering journal, an economic or financial affairs title, etc.
+Your degree subject may be relevant to the type of publication you work on, such as a science or engineering journal or an economic or financial affairs title.

 Entry with an HND only is possible, but the reality is that the competitive nature of the industry means graduates and postgraduates are in a far stronger position than those with an HND or other equivalent qualification.

-NCTJ runs the only training course in the UK specifically designed for sub-editors.
-This is the Certificate in Sub-Editing at Brighton Journalist Works, in Brighton.
+NCTJ runs the only training course in the UK specifically designed for sub-editors, based in Brighton - the Certificate in Sub-Editing at Brighton Journalist Works.